for extra features!

-Trivia Quiz - The Great Influenza Pandemic of 1918
+Trivia Quiz - The Great Influenza Pandemic

 Between 1918 and 1920 more people died from influenza than the total of people killed during World War I. Test your knowledge of the pandemic that has been called the worst in human history.